evvvvil/urptransitionshaders-docs/README.md

 Select which direction the transition will progress along the axis.

 **Scale**<br>
 Scale transition coverage to adjust amount of object revealed at the end of transition.
+This value influences how much to show when `Fader` value is 1.

+**Position Offset**<br>
+Offset start position of transition.
+This value influences how little to show when `Fader` value is 0.
+Example: if object is centrally aligned (axis / center point at center) but you want to transition from the bottom then change this value down to shift transition start to bottom.

 **Gradient Length**<br>
 _This option is only available when surface  type is set to `Transparent`._<br>
 Length of transition gradient.
 Lower number will make the transition gradient shorter.

-**Position Offset**<br>
-Offset start position of transition.
-Example: if object is centrally aligned (axis / center point at center) but you want to transition from the bottom then change this value down to shift transition start to bottom.

 **Write Depth**<br>
 Forces depth write on this material.
 Tick this to resolve depth issues with transparent meshes, such as when multiple overlapping meshes share the same transition material.